Counties Manukau Health Bowel Screening

 Counties Manukau Health went live for NBSP in July 2018.
 Invitations and test kits are sent out from the National Coordination Centre (0800 924 432).
 Eligible participants will be sent test kits over the next two years.
 When participants get an invite will be based on their birthdate:

-- If their birthday is on an even day, participants will receive their test kit in the 1st year of rollout (2018-2019) in the month of their birthday
+- If your birthday is on an even day, participants will receive their test kit in the 1st year of rollout (2018-2019) close to the month of their birthday

-- If their birthday is on an odd day, participants will receive their test kit in the 2nd year of rollout (2019-2020) in the month of their birthday
+- If your birthday is on an odd day, participants will receive their test kit in the 2nd year of rollout (2019-2020) close to the month of their birthday

-- If they are one of the priority groups (Maaori or Pacific) you can order a test kit for them earlier.
+- If you are one of the priority groups (Maaori or Pacific) you can order/request a test kit earlier.

 - Everyone aged 73 to 74 will be invited within the 1st or 2nd year of roll out, before they age out of the programme.